harvester/docs/versioned_docs/version-v1.1/index.md

 ## Harvester Architecture

 The Harvester architecture consists of cutting-edge open-source technologies:
-- **Linux OS.** [Elemental for SLE-Micro 5.3](https://github.com/rancher/elemental-toolkit), an immutable Linux distribution designed to remove as much OS maintenance as possible in a Kubernetes cluster, is at the core of Harvester.
+- **Linux OS.** [Elemental for SLE-Micro 5.3](https://github.com/rancher/elemental-toolkit) is at the core of Harvester and is an immutable Linux distribution designed to remove as much OS maintenance as possible in a Kubernetes cluster.
 - **Built on top of Kubernetes.** [Kubernetes](https://kubernetes.io/) has become the predominant infrastructure language across all form factors, and Harvester is an HCI solution with Kubernetes under the hood.
 - **Virtualization management with Kubevirt.** [Kubevirt](https://kubevirt.io/) provides virtualization management using KVM on top of Kubernetes.
 - **Storage management with Longhorn.** [Longhorn](https://longhorn.io/) provides distributed block storage and tiering.